ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 * subnet: a prefix using the CIDR notation.
 * type: 'network'

-### Layer 3 option: BGP session
+#### Layer 3 option: BGP session

-A BGP session enable dynamic routing from your routing instance with OVHcloud Connect.
+A BGP session enables dynamic routing from your routing instance with OVHcloud Connect.
 Announces are dynamically managed using BGP protocol.
-Enabling a BGP session disable VRRP configuration.
+Enabling a BGP session disables VRRP configuration.
 You can not have a BGP session and a static route in the same datacenter configuration.

 > [!api]
 >